TomasJohansson/crsTransformations-dotnet/docs/README.md

     crsTransformationAdapter = crsTransformationAdapterCompositeFactory.CreateCrsTransformationFirstSuccess();

     // All of the above three factory methods without any parameter will try to use as many of
     // the three (currently) 'leaf' implementations as are available in runtime
     // (e.g. are included as NuGet dependencies).
     // If you want to specify explicitly which ones to be used, you can provide
     // a parameter 'IList<ICrsTransformationAdapter>' to the Create method like this: crsTransformationAdapterCompositeFactory = CrsTransformationAdapterCompositeFactory.Create(
 		new List<ICrsTransformationAdapter>{
 			new CrsTransformationAdapterDotSpatial(),
-			new CrsTransformationAdapterProjNet4GeoAPI(),
+			new CrsTransformationAdapterProjNet(),
 			new CrsTransformationAdapterMightyLittleGeodesy(),
 		}
 	);